 In order to keep employees, customers and vendors at ease, most sellers remain on-staff for a set period of time after the deal has closed.
 This helps ensure a smooth transition and keeps everyone in touch with a familiar face.
 In addition, the fact that you are willing to assist post-sale gives the new owner assurance as well as some time to learn the ropes by shadowing.

-Having your business ready for market, paired with a solid plan to go along with it only increases your business’s value; and this makes sense if you think about it.
+Having your business truly ready for market, paired with a solid plan post-sale only increases your business’s value; and this makes sense if you think about it.
 From the buyer’s perspective, they are looking for something with low risk and a solid return.
 Seeing a seller that has put the effort in to have everything organized and ready for the future owner makes the deal far more transparent and attractive.
 Following these steps will help you get your business ready for the right buyer and make the transition as seamless and stress-free as possible.